bmillier/FFT-Convolution-Filter-Uniformly-partitioned/README.md

  This filter operates in stereo (or mono if desired)

  The uniformly-partitioned FFT convolution filter library object was derived from the original paper of Warren Pratt's by Frank, DD4WH.
  I have adapted his code to create the Teensy Audio library object "AudioFilterConvolutionUP" At present, this library only works with a Teensy 4 module, due to the large arrays needed which require the Teensy 4's 1 Mb of SRAM memory space.
 If you want to use a Teensy 3.6, refer to Frank's github site for his original in-line code versions of this function.
 Frank has provided both T4 and a T3.6 version which works with smaller number of taps.

-     Due to the T4 MCU's partitioning of the SRAM memory into two 512 Kb blocks- DTCM and OCRAM, my code must place one of the large arrays into OCRAM (using the DMAMEM directive) and the other into DTCM (no compiler directive needed for this).
+ Due to the T4 MCU's partitioning of the SRAM memory into two 512 Kb blocks- DTCM and OCRAM, my code must place one of he large arrays into OCRAM (using the DMAMEM directive) and the other into DTCM (no compiler directive needed for this).
  I have not been able to use the DMAMEM directive in the class library code- it throws an error.
 Therefore I place one large array, FFT_out,  in DMAMEM as part of the main program code, and pass convolutionUP.begin a pointer to that array.
  The other large array, fmask, is declared in the filter_convolutionUP.h file itself,as are all of the other,